State Government agencies that are part of the Crown are able to benefit from the government’s agreements with declared collecting societies.

 In 2004 the government entered into a licence agreement with APRA.

-This agreement allowed agencies to use recorded music or broadcast radio or television in public spaces or on the telephone for the services of government.
+This agreement allowed agencies to use recorded music or broadcast radio or television in public spaces for the services of government.

 South Australian government agencies continue to be covered by the 2004 agreement from 1 July 2017 onwards.